TwoRavens/TwoRavens/docs/D3M/api_docs/overview.md

 [TA2 Interface (ta2_interface)](ta2/index.md)
 =============================================

+**Entrance URL**: /d3m-service/

 This application plays the role of Back-end in our program.
-Namely, it will handles the communication between remote TA2 server and process the response.
+Namely, it handles the communication between remote TA2 server and process the response.